 General John Cadwallader was a hero of the American revolution.
 Having waged war against Britain it seems odd that his daughter Frances should marry into the English nobility becoming Barroness Erskine.
 Or maybe not.
 After their wedding in 1799 They … Continue reading

-Posted in American, Rest Garden
+Posted in American, Rest Garden, St Nicholas

 1 Comment